Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Datasets

 \textbf{MD17} The MD17 dataset~\cite{chmiela2017machine} contains MD trajectories for small organic molecules with up to 21 atoms, sampled at a temperature of $500$ K with a resolution of $0.5$ fs.
 Each data point consists of a molecular structure with the corresponding potential energy and atomic forces as labels, calculated at the PBE+TS~\cite{perdew1996generalized, tkatchenko2009accurate} level of theory.
 The ranges of the potential energies vary between $\sim22$--$55$ kcal mol-1 and forces between $\sim266$--$571$ kcal mol-1 A-1, depending on the molecule.
 These trajectories range from $\sim200$k to $\sim1$M sample points in size, but only small subsets are used for training and validation (see Section~\ref{sec:architecture}).
 The dataset is available at: \url{http://www.sgdml.org/#datasets}.

 \textbf{DNA fragments} The DNA fragments dataset is a MD trajectory ($20$k sample points) of a guanine and cytosine dimer ($58$ atoms) at a temperature of $500$ K with a resolution of $1.0$ fs.
 The energy and force labels have been computed at the PBE+MBD~\cite{perdew1996generalized, tkatchenko2012accurate} level of theory with ranges of $\sim137$ kcal mol-1 and $\sim407$ kcal mol-1 A-1, respectively.
-The dataset is available at: \url{http://www.sgdml.org/data/npz/CG-CG.npz}.
+The dataset will be made available if the manuscript is accepted.